apigeekdemos/apigee-informatica-apijam/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

 ![image alt text](./media/image_apigee_extensions_iic_config.png)

-11. Clicking the > will popup a dialog where you enter your IIC administrator username and password in JSON format.
-Please use your IIC cloud account login credentials.
+11. Clicking the > will popup a dialog where you enter your IICS administrator username and password in JSON format.
+Please use your IICS credentials.
 Then, click Save.

 ![image alt text](./media/image_apigee_extensions_iic_config_creds.png)